whetstoneresearch/doppler-indexer-rs/docs/S3_STORAGE.md

 }
 ```

+The manifest is stored per-chain at `{chain}/manifest.json`.
 Services check the manifest on startup to avoid re-collecting existing data.
+The `ManifestManager` supports multi-chain deployments via `register_chain()` and per-chain manifest access via `manifest_for(chain)`.

 ## Graceful Degradation